donavinlo/airbnb/README.md

 # airb_bnb
- Regression Analysis of prices of Airbnb's in Nashville, TN
+ Regression Analysis of prices of Airbnb's in Austin, Texas.